soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 7-06 Withholdings.* ::

 The Board may withhold up to 5% of the amount of public funds payable to a candidate until the final pre-election payment for any election in which the candidate is eligible to receive public funds.
-In addition, the Board may withhold from pre-election public funds payments: (a) a percentage equal to the projected rate of invalid matching claims; and (b) up to an additional 5% if the Board determines that there is reason to believe that the candidate has failed to comply with the Act, including by failing to adequately respond to a Board request for information or documentation.
-Such withholdings shall be subject to post-election audit.
+In addition, the Board may withhold from pre-election public funds payments: (a) a percentage equal to the projected rate of invalid matching claims; (b) an amount equal to any contributions made, received, solicited, or otherwise obtained in violation of any law, pending disgorgement of such contributions to the Fund or refund to the contributor; and (c) up to an additional 5% if the Board determines that there is reason to believe that the candidate has failed to comply with the Act, including by failing to adequately respond to a Board request for information or documentation.
+Withholdings shall be subject to post-election audit.